fonzcastellanos/traycer/README.md

 - `--soft-shadows <number of extra lights per light>`: Soft shadows are applied if option argument is greater than 0.
 Default option argument is 0.
 - `--render-to-file <filepath>`: Rendered image will be written to a JPEG file at the path provided.

 To exit the program, have the window in focus and press ESC.
-You can also terminate the program by pressing CTRL + C in the terminal
+You can also terminate the program by pressing CTRL + C in the terminal.

+### Example
+`./build/traycer --jitter 10 --bounces 5 --soft-shadows 5 --render-to-file scene.jpg scenes/spheres.scene`

 The [`scenes`](scenes) directory contains example scene files.